kariymam/rock-paper-scissors/README.md

 # rock-paper-scissors

-Learning Typescript by building a Rock, Paper, Scissors game based on FreeCodeCamp's Rock Paper Scissors.
+Learning Typescript by building a Rock, Paper, Scissors game based on FreeCodeCamp's Rock Paper Scissors

+## Setup

+Typescript and Nodemon installed globally converting to Javascript OOTB.

+## Goals

+1. Get a better understanding of the difference between Typescript and Javascript without getting too deep into a rabbit hole
+2. Make something aesthetically interesting

 ## TODO